Why I Love Postcard Travel Journals

 How to Make a Postcard JournalThis post contains affiliate links, meaning, if you click through and make a purchase or sign up for a program, I may earn small commission.
 This is at no additional cost to you.

 Here’s what I do.
 Each day I buy a postcard that represents where I am or what I’m doing that day.

 I use an extra postcard to create a cover.
 (That purple one below?
 It’s part of a set I bought when I lived in Germany as a high school student!)
 I then use washi tape and a Sharpie to write my travel information on the cover.
 You could also simply use your “Day 1” postcard as your cover.
 Or get fancy with stickers and other embellishments.

 I then bind all of the postcards together using a metal ring.
 Don’t have a metal ring?
-You can buy them at any office supply store for a couple bucks.
+You can buy them at any office supply store or on Amazon.
 You could use a ribbon or baker’s twine.

-Leave your postcard journals on your coffee table or hang them on a bulletin board.
-They’re a great way to invite questions and conversations about your travels without feeling like you’re forcing the topic on anyone.
-Instant scrapbook!
+Leave your postcard journal on your living room coffee table or hang it on a bulletin board in your office.
+You’ll find that it invites questions and conversations about your travels without you feeling like you’re forcing the topic on anyone!